dhalber11/Pi_In_The_Sky/README.md

 ### Final Launch
 #### Code
+We were crossing our fingers all week for a good flight because this would be our last drop, no matter how it turned out.
+When we got on the field and turned the pico on, everything looked good because we could feel that

 #### CAD
 This week was the week of the final launch of our plane.
 With it being the most hopeful and balanced plane we had good hopes for the turnout of its flight.
 The results were honestly pretty hilarious, everything went perfectly smoothly with the dropping mechanism.
 Showing that our solution of lengthening the strings as to decrease the prop blast worked well.
 The plane also dropped just as it reached around 20 meters which was the set height for dropping.
 All of our code and mechanics worked perfectly as designed.
 However the plane did not have any forward momentum as it was dropped, so gravity took over and the plane nosedived into the ground, twice.
 However this was not as much of a failure as we would have thought, all of the parts of the plane that had previously failed in attempting to drop the plane are now working.
 This in of itself was an accomplishment.
 We got a pico in the air that recorded data as it came down, regardless of how fast that descent occured.